lca0503/Llama_tw/README.md

 ### Caution

-When conducting continual pretraining, the `add_eos_token` parameter in our tokenizer will be set to True.
-If you are performing inference on a model checkpoint in the middle of the training process, please ensure that you check your `tokenizer_config.json` file and set `add_eos_token` to False during inference.
+When conducting continual pretraining, the `add_eos_token` parameter in our tokenizer will be set to `True`.
+If you are performing inference on a model checkpoint in the middle of the training process, please ensure that you check your `tokenizer_config.json` file and set `add_eos_token` to `False` during inference.

 ## Inference